varshithdharmaj/varshithdharmaj/README.md

 # 💫 About Me:
 🔭 I’m currently working on:
-AI-driven Fake News Detection, WhatsApp Redirect Bot, and Real-Time Dashboards
+ Agentic voice models, and Real-Time Dashboards

 👯 I’m looking to collaborate on:
 AI/ML projects, real-time web apps, and creative video campaigns